How Does Optical Motion Capture Work?

 Inertial Motion Capture By Comparison

 Inertial motion capture uses IMUs (inertial measurement units) with built in sensors to detect position and movement.
 These typically include gyroscopes, accelerometers and sometimes magnetometers.
-The gyroscope measures angular rate.
+The gyroscope measures the angular rate.
 It is used to determine the rotational orientation of the IMU.
 The accelerometer detects acceleration and gravitational force.
-This is then used to calculate change in position relative to gravity (tilt) as well as movement of the IMU through acceleration in any direction.
+This is then used to calculate the change in position relative to gravity (tilt) as well as the movement of the IMU through acceleration in any direction.
 The magnetometer measures the Earth’s magnetic field or an artificially created magnetic field.
 This is used to orient the IMU.

 Each sensor requires a base position to move from.
 This allows the detected movements to be translated to meaningful data (movement relative to a position in space).
 This poses problems when it comes to accuracy.

 When it comes to elite athletes, high-speed movements, and detecting all their subtleties that go unseen by the naked eye, accuracy is crucial.

 Optical motion capture can physically see each marker, and detect the slightest of movements with unmatched accuracy.
 Inertial motion capture lacks absolute positioning.
 Therefore it is virtually impossible to match the positional accuracy of optical tracking.
 Despite the perks of being more affordable, what you gain in savings, you lose inaccurate data.
 For animation and other functions that do not require a high level of precision for analysis, inertial systems would be a great option.

 “Strapdown inertial navigation is very sensitive to errors in the rotation rate and acceleration sensors.
 Due to the large dynamic ranges involved in a golf swing, and the poor noise, stability, and dynamic range of the MEMS IMUs, high-fidelity tracking of the 6-degree-of freedom grip motion could not be achieved.”